mdiachuk/weather-bot/README.md

 # Weatherizer
 ### About
-This is a weather bot for Telegram, which alows you to find out current weather and get weather forecast for five days.
+This is a weather bot for Telegram, which allows you to find out current weather and get weather forecast for five days.

-The bot is written in Java using [TelegramBots](https://github.com/rubenlagus/TelegramBots) library and OpenWeatherMap API.
+The bot is written in Java using [TelegramBots](https://github.com/rubenlagus/TelegramBots) library and OpenWeatherMap API, deployed on Heroku.

 Examples of work: